do you have to give 2 weeks notice ontario

 Notice of Termination Requirements Under the ESA

-• between 3 months to less than 1 year, usually have the right to at least 1 week’s notice or pay instead of notice.
+Between 3 months to less than 1 year At least 1 week’s notice or pay instead of notice

-• 1 year or more and less than 3 years, employees usually have the right to at least 2 weeks’ notice or pay instead of notice.
+1 year or more and less than 3 years At least 2 weeks’ notice or pay instead of notice

-• 3 years or more and less than 4 years, employees usually have the right to at least 3 weeks’ notice or pay instead of notice.
+3 years or more and less than 4 years At least 3 weeks’ notice or pay instead of notice

-• 4 years and more and less than 5 years, employees usually have the right to at least 4 weeks’ notice or pay instead of notice.
+4 years or more and less than 5 years At least 4 weeks’ notice or pay instead of notice

-• 5 years and more and less than 6 years, employees usually have the right to at least 5 weeks’ notice or pay instead of notice.
+5 years or more and less than 6 years At least 5 weeks’ notice or pay instead of notice

-• 6 years or more and less than 7 years, employees usually have the right to at least 6 weeks’ notice or pay instead of notice.
+6 years or more and less than 7 years At least 6 weeks’ notice or pay instead of notice

-• 7 years and more and less than 8 years, employees usually have the right to at least 7 weeks’ notice or pay instead of notice.
+7 years or more and less than 8 years At least 7 weeks’ notice or pay instead of notice

-• 8 years and more, employees usually have the right to at least 8 weeks’ notice or pay instead of notice.
+8 years or more At least 8 weeks’ notice or pay instead of notice

 Employers’ Requirements During the Notice Period?